elicharlese/ForSure/docs/README.md

 ## Contributing

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make to improve ForSure are greatly appreciated.
+Refer to the CODE_OF_CONDUCT.md file for more information about contributing to this project.

 ## Fork the Project